- Maps to UT

 V. Ferreira, M.C.
 Molina, C. Valck, A. Rojas and A. Ferreira.
 (2002) Parasite calreticulin: possible roles in the parasite / host interface.
 Inmunología (Madrid).
 21: 156-168.

 J.C.
-Aguillón, L. Ferreira, V. Ferreira, A. Escobar, A. Aguirre, M.C.
+Aguillón, A. Escobar, V. Ferreira, A. Aguirre, L. Ferreira, M.C.
 Molina and A. Ferreira.
-(2001) Assessment of inter-individual variations in the daily production of human tumor necrosis factor in an ex vivo blood culture assay.
+(2001) Daily production of human tumor necrosis factor in lipopolysaccharide (LPS)-stimulated ex vivo blood culture assays.
 European Cytokine Network.
 12:105-110.

 A. Moreno, R. Rodriguez, G. Oliveira, V. Ferreira, R. Nussenzweig, R. Moya-Castro, M. Calvo-Calle and E. Nardin.
 (1999) Pre-clinical evaluation of a synthetic Plasmodium falciparum MAP malaria vaccine in Aotus monkeys and mice.
 Vaccine.
 18: 89-99.